barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 #### Tick Notation in Quarters of Thirty-Seconds

 One final twist exists remains.
-In the previous example using _halves of thirty-seconds_, the result of the tick derivation used up to three digits (e.g. ```31.5```) and the tick was represented with three digits (e.g. ```0`315```).
+In the previous example using _halves of thirty-seconds_, the result of the tick derivation used up to three digits too (e.g. ```31.5```) and the tick was represented with three digits (e.g. ```0`315```).
 However, in the final case, the right-most digit of the tick derivation may be excluded from the tick notation.

 Consider the more exotic case of _quarters of thirty-seconds_.
-In this case, the trailing ```5``` may be omitted (noted in square brackets).
+In this case, the trailing ```5``` may be omitted, as noted by square brackets.

 | Price | Decimal Component | Tick Formula | Formula Result | Tick | Tick-Formatted Price |
 |---:|---:|---:|---:|---:|---:|